 I am in full-time education, is this programme for me?

 No, this programme is aimed at those already working in the industry.
-Students should visit Guru Live, BAFTA’s festival for career starters across film, television and games held in London, Scotland and Wales.
+Students should visit Guru Live, BAFTA’s festival for new entrants across film, games and television held in London, Scotland and Wales.

 I am a BAFTA member, can I apply?

-This programme is not appropriate for full BAFTA Members.
-BAFTA Members will be invited to attend events and can nominate potential participants by emailing [email protected]
+No, this programme is not applicable to full BAFTA Members.
+BAFTA Members will be invited to attend events to meet participants and can nominate potential candidates by emailing [email protected]

-Participants from previous years are welcome to re-apply if they feel they would benefit from joining the programme for another year.
-Applicants will need to list credits made within the past two years.
+Participants from previous years are welcome to re-apply.
+Applicants will need to list credits made within the past three years.
 If you have taken parental leave in the last two years and would like to discuss your eligibility, please email [email protected]

 We work with the industry’s best practitioners who won’t always know their availability months in advance.
 We will endeavor to give participants as much notice as possible when programming events.
-Once selected for 2019, you will have access to an fortnightly newsletter outlining upcoming events.
+Upon selection you will have access to an fortnightly newsletter outlining upcoming events.

 Who will deliver the events?